 Box checking can feel like you’re staying on top of things.
-The problem is, this pattern of letting short term goals get in the way of your top priorities keeps you stuck.
+The problem is, this pattern of letting short-term goals get in the way of your top priorities keeps you stuck.

 If your top priorities, your big picture goals are being pushed aside by too many life demands it’s time to take a step back and reconnect with your values.

-But first, let’s take a look at some common short term priority traps.
+But first, let’s take a look at some common short-term priority traps.

 Those tasks we tell ourselves we have to do to be able to focus on our priorities.
-How tempting is it to respond to right away, to manage your inbox, to always be available?
+How tempting is it to respond right away, to manage your inbox, to always be available?
 Back to that dopamine rush!

-We don’t often realize the uncertainty of change, or starting something new, is a source of anxiety.
+We don’t often realize the uncertainty of change, or starting something new is a source of anxiety.
 Turning to routine, even when you know it’s a distraction, can ease the anxiety temporarily.

 But those requests, electronic and otherwise, will keep coming.
 When you’re able to connect to the source of your anxiety and examine it, you can work on ways to manage it that don’t require constant distraction.

 Those tasks we tell ourselves we should do, based on external expectations.
-Mom needs a ride, your teenager needs breakfast, the parents club needs a volunteer.
+Mom needs a ride, your teenager needs breakfast, and the parents club needs a volunteer.

 Put on your mask first.
-Guilt is another way of shielding on ourselves.
+Guilt is another way of shielding ourselves.
 We feel bad about ourselves for our inability to meet other-driven expectations.
 As opposed to self-acceptance.
-When we trust ourselves, accepting our own judgement as valid and our response as aligned with our values, we can let go of feeling guilty.
+When we trust ourselves, accepting our own judgment as valid and our response as aligned with our values, we can let go of feeling guilty.

-Down goes the stress level and up goes the clarity, energy and focus.
+Down goes the stress level and up goes the clarity, energy, and focus.